solidjs-community/solid-primitives/README.md

 4. A single primitive for a single purpose
 5. As few, if none, dependencies as possible
 6. SSR safe entries provided
+7. Wrap base level Browser APIs in a rational and future-ready way

-## Compound vs. Isolated Primitives
+## Compounded vs. Isolated Primitives

 Each primitive is designed with composition or segmentation in mind.
 To align with the goal of being small and concise a major rule to designing our primitives is deciding if the interface for primitives should be: composable or segmented.
 For this reason every API is intricately studied and considered to be composed (stacked with features) or composed into smaller units.

-Designing our primitives in this manner allows for better tree shaking.
-Why ship a createStorage primitive with a storage listener when you can easily augment the base storage mechanic with listener rider.
+Designing our primitives in this manner allows for better tree shaking and very layering complexity as needed.
+Only ship what you have to by picking from existing primitives as your foundational building blocks.

-## Current Primitives
+## Primitives

 -   createAudio
 -   createStorage